ttrenty/Bias-Prevention-LLM/README.md

 This project explores methods to identify typical biases that emerge in Large Language Models (LLMs) and applies various strategies to mitigate them.
 The impact of these mitigation techniques is evaluated both in terms of their effectiveness in reducing bias and their potential side effects by comparing the modified model's performance against the original.

-The definitions of bias provided by the Oxford and Cambridge dictionaries are as follows:
+The definitions of **bias** provided by the Oxford and Cambridge dictionaries are as follows:
 - **Oxford:** A strong feeling in favor of or against one group of people or one side in an argument, often not based on fair judgment.
 - **Cambridge:** The action of supporting or opposing a particular person or thing in an unfair way, because of allowing personal opinions to influence your judgment.

 Determining which ideas or judgments constitute bias is a complex and nuanced task as it involves subjective decisions.
-Selectively removing certain biases while neglecting others—whether inadvertently or intentionally—could potentially introduce further bias into the model.
-For a deeper discussion on this topic, we recommend OpenAI’s article on their approach to AI behavior: [How should AI systems behave, and who should decide?](https://openai.com/index/how-should-ai-systems-behave/).
+Also, selectively removing certain biases while neglecting others—whether inadvertently or intentionally—could potentially introduce further bias into the model.
+For a deeper discussion on this topic, we recommend OpenAI’s article on their approach to AI behavior where they explain how a group of people can help remove biases in a model: [How should AI systems behave, and who should decide?](https://openai.com/index/how-should-ai-systems-behave/).

-This project does not aim to remove specific biases but rather proposes methods to detect and mitigate them.
+This project does not aim to remove specific biases but rather proposes methods to detect and mitigate a given bias and/or biases in general.
 The examples provided are illustrative and not intended to reflect the authors’ personal views; they serve to demonstrate the approaches in practice.

 ## File Organisation